gloveboxes/AltairEverywhere/docs/docs/en/index.md

 ## Supported operating systems

 The **fastest** and **easiest** way to run the Altair emulator is on your computer with Docker on Linux, macOS, Windows, ChromeOS, and Raspberry Pi OS.
+You'll be up and running in minutes.

 The Altair emulator can also be compiled to run on [POSIX](https://en.wikipedia.org/wiki/POSIX){:target=_blank} compatible operating systems including, Linux, ChromeOS, Windows with [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install){:target=_blank}, macOS on Apple Silicon and Intel.